The Daring Gourmet

 • A funnel

-Single Fold vs. Double Fold Vanilla Extract – What’s the Difference?
+Single Fold vs Double Fold Vanilla Extract

 Single-fold vanilla extract is what most reputable manufacturers of good vanilla extract make.
 In order to be considered commercial grade extract, single-fold extract is required to use 13 ounces of vanilla beans per gallon (or .8 ounces per cup) of vodka or whatever kind of alcohol is being used.

 Double-fold vanilla extracts are what many professional bakers prefer to use because it provides a much stronger, more concentrated vanilla flavor that you can’t get simply by doubling the amount of vanilla extract you use.
 It’s wonderfully potent and gives baked goods and desserts a much richer vanilla flavor.
-Commercially sold double-fold vanilla extract is required to be made with with 23 ounces of beans per gallon of alcohol (or 1.5 ounces per cup).
+Commercially sold double-fold vanilla extract is required to be made with with 23 ounces of vanilla beans per gallon of alcohol (or 1.5 ounces per cup).
 And double-fold vanilla extract comes with an even bigger price tag than single-fold.

 You can use any alcohol as long as it is 80 proof.
 The best and most popular choices are vodka, bourbon, brandy, or rum.